Toyota Crown: Ninth generation (S140; 1991)

 Styling was largely changed from the S130 generation.
 The design had shifted to a more curved front and rear end, and removed the Crown badges from the C-pillars which had been on previous models.
 A brand new taillight design was introduced, which was a curved, wrap-around design.
 The front end styling was influenced from the UCF10 Toyota Celsior which was released two years prior to the S140 Crown hardtop.
 Because of the new rear-end styling moving away from the traditional separate, squared taillights, the design was negatively received.
 This caused sales and popularity to be much lower than its rivals, the Nissan Cedric and Gloria, as well as the previous generation Crown.

 In January 1993, a special-edition model was released, called the Prestige Saloon series for the Royal Saloon G and the Royal Saloon trims, and the Owners Prestige series for the Royal Touring trim.
-This special model included new chrome door handles and an all-chrome grill.
+This special model included new chrome door handles and an all-chrome grille.

 Later in 1993, a facelift model was released.
 The rear design went back to that of the S130 type Crown which was more favorably received.
-Other changes included restoring the Crown emblems to the C-pillars, a further revised front grill, front bumper, and rear bumper.
+Other changes included restoring the Crown emblems to the C-pillars, a further revised front grille, front bumper, and rear bumper.
 This newly revised Crown was well received over the previous styling, and was able to win back some sales for the ninth-generation Crown.

-Even after the facelift styling in late 1993, the ninth-generation Crown was labeled a failure in Japan compared to other generations and its rivals.
-Because of the lower sales volume, car recycling for tax incentive in Japan, and the export of used examples to other countries, the ninth-generation Crown has become difficult to find within Japan.